JasonY199/the-odin-project/shiny-teeth-dental/README.md

-# Landing Page Project
+# Shiny Teeth Dental

-This is a landing page project from TOP in the foundations course.
+This is the landing page project from TOP in the foundations course.

 Shiny Teeth Dental's landing page is just a simple one page website that has a header, a call to action, a few sections about the company, and a footer.
 The project is to practice using HTML and CSS to create a simple landing page.